Difference Between 245 and 255 Tires 2023 – Easily Choose the Suitable Tire

 How often should I replace my tires?

-The lifespan of tires depends on various factors such as usage, driving conditions, and maintenance.
-It is recommended to replace tires every 6 years, even if they appear to be in good condition.
+The lifespan depends on various factors such as usage, driving conditions, and maintenance.
+It is recommended to replace them every 6 years, even if they appear to be in good condition.
 Additionally, it is important to regularly check the tire pressure and tread depth to ensure optimal performance and safety.

 What is the difference between all-season and summer tires?